jdthorpe/batch-config/README.md

-This implements the security best practice of least privilege (as our code only has the permissions to run a batch job and nothing more) and compartmentalization as the credentials are never stored outside the terminal session.
+This implements the security best practice of least privilege (as our code only has the permissions to run a batch job and nothing more) and compartmentalization (as the credentials only handled by `az` and are never stored outside the terminal session).

 Again, examples are for included for the bash, cmd, and powershell: